 You will save yourself thousands of dollars on paper towels and window cleaner.
 You can even wash them to re-use them.
 Although never wash them with sheets or fabric softener.
 You will be surprised when you start using these for the multitude of purposes you can use it for.
-For example sometime warm water and a microfibre cloth will be a better solution for dusting than any cleaning products.
+For example sometimes warm water and a microfibre cloth will be a better solution for dusting than any cleaning products.

 2. A Microfiber Mop

 This is a slightly bigger upfront investment than disposable mops but it saves money in the long run and less trips to the store.
 These mops will also be so useful when trying to dust in hard to reach places like ceilings or corners.

 3. Nylon-Bristle Broom